 There is some reason to think judges will consult behavioral economics or literature influenced by behavioral economics with increasing regularity in the nottoo-distant future; the movement is already influential and becoming more so within the legal academy.
-Legal scholars have begun to incorporate behavioral economics into their work in much the same way antitrust scholars began to incorporate neoclassical economics into their work in the 1950s and 1960s.1 Since then, price theory has had a major effect upon legal analysis in general2 and a profound effect upon antitrust law3 and the antitrust jurisprudence of the Supreme Court.4 with a behavioral bent-to incorporate that learning into their decisions.
-Behavioral economics in the late 20th and early 21st centuries and neoclassical economics in the 1950s and 1960s are not perfect analogues; however, there are several reasons to think behavioral economics will not have nearly as significant an effect upon future judicial decisions as neoclassical economics has had upon courts in the last several decades.
+Legal scholars have begun to incorporate behavioral economics into their work in much the same way antitrust scholars began to incorporate neoclassical economics into their work in the 1950s and 1960s.
+Since then, price theory has had a major effect upon legal analysis in general and a profound effect upon antitrust law and the antitrust jurisprudence of the Supreme Court.